paulhedlund/2018GISLIS/Exercises/widget1.md

     ```
     ![](img/ex1/widg1_pc6.png)

 11)	At this point let’s test the widget to see your progress.
-Test the widget via this path **http://[your host name:3344]/webappviewer/?config=sample-configs/config-demo.json**  Make sure you started your **startup.bat** file first.
+Test the widget via this path **http://{your host name:3344}/webappviewer/?config=sample-configs/config-demo.json**  Make sure you started your **startup.bat** file first.
+Ask instructors if your not sure on the host name.

 12)	In the viewer, you should see a test button with your icon.
 Click on that button to verify your widget appears with the correct HTML.